 The Healing of Simon Peter’s Mother-in Law - Mark 1:29-31

 Jesus and his disciples, including James and John, left the synagogue and went straight to the home of Simon and Andrew.
 Simon’s mother-in-law was sick in bed with a fever, and as soon as Jesus arrived, he was told about her.
 He went to her, took her by the hand, and helped her up.
 The fever left her, and she began to wait on them.

 There was a woman who had suffered terribly from severe bleeding for twelve years, even though she had been treated by many doctors.
 She had spent all her money, but instead of getting better she got worse all the time.
 She had heard about Jesus, so she came in the crowd behind him, saying to herself, “If I just touch his clothes, I will get well.”
 She touched his cloak, and her bleeding stopped at once; and she had the feeling inside herself that she was healed of her trouble.
 At once Jesus knew that power had gone out of him, so he turned around in the crowd and asked, “Who touched my clothes?”
 His disciples answered, “You see how the people are crowding you; why do you ask who touched you?”
 But Jesus kept looking around to see who had done it.
 The woman realized what had happened to her, so she came, trembling with fear, knelt at his feet, and told him the whole truth.
 Jesus said to her, “My daughter, your faith has made you well.
 Go in peace, and be healed of your trouble.”

 Do you have a practice that you often do when praying for the sick?
+Do you pray a Rosary for the sick?
 Or are we missing something here in our article?
-Let us know at email@example.com
+Let us know at firstname.lastname@example.org